 This article applies only to Mac computers with an Intel processor.

-About the lithium-ion battery in your Mac notebook
+About the lithium-ion battery in your Mac laptop

-Mac notebook batteries use lithium-ion technology.
+Mac laptop batteries use lithium-ion technology.
 Lithium-ion batteries charge quickly, are long-lasting, and currently provide the best technology to power your computer.

 With these tips for maximizing battery performance, you can get the most out of all your Apple devices.
-And with battery health management, your Mac notebook can take battery optimization even further.
+And with battery health management, your Mac laptop can take battery optimization even further.

 How battery health management helps